 A certification authority is a system that issues digital certificates.
 These digital certificates are based on cryptography and follow the X.509 standards defined for information security.

-The Federal PKI (FPKI) is a network of hundreds of certification authorities (CAs) that are either root, intermediate, or issuing CAs.
+The Federal PKI (FPKI) is a network of certification authorities (CAs) that are either root, intermediate, or issuing CAs.

 The FCPCA serves as the root and trust anchor for the intermediate and issuing CAs operated by: